Refinitiv/refinitiv-ui/documents/src/pages/elements/datetime-picker.md

 the displayed date is formatted based on the locale of the user's browser, but the parsed value is always formatted according to ISO8601, described in [Format of a valid date string](https://developer.mozilla.org/en-US/docs/Web/HTML/Date_and_time_formats)

-@> The displayed date format will differ from the actual value — the displayed date is formatted based on the locale of the user's browser, but the parsed value is always formatted yyyy-mm-dd.

 ## Range select

 Use `range` to switch the Datetime Picker to date range selection mode.
 By default, `range` provides a single calendar that allows users to choose start and end dates.